DavidStrieder/CausalConf/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-`CausalConf` : Confidence Intervals under Structure Uncertainty
+`CausalConf` : Confidence Intervals of Causal Effects under Structure Uncertainty

 Constructs confidence intervals for total causal effects based on observational data alone when the underlying causal structure is